|

 local soil and water.
 In the UK, most people replace their mobile every 18 months and, according to a recent survey, mobile phones are the number one item among outdated hoarded gizmos and gadgets.
 Phones cluttering homes across the UK could be transformed into as much as £30 each to help an older person.

+if you are able to hand in the charger and battery with it.
 As well as being handed into a Help the Aged shop, mobile phones can be sent to: Mobile Phone Recycling Scheme, Help the Aged, 207-221 Pentonville Road, London N1 9UZ.
 Freepost envelopes are available for five phones or more.
 Tel: 0870 770 3287.
-For more information, visit www.helptheaged.org.uk
+For more information, visit www.helptheaged.org.uk Turning old phones into new funds

 |